Welders Experience Benefits of Dual Operator Welding Systems at Lambeau Field Expansion

 Miron Construction began work on reinforcing existing steel structures at Lambeau Field in September 2011.
 Work ramped up in January as the regular season ended and crews were able to remove the old scoreboards.
 The North End Zone construction revolved around the addition of a massive elevator shaft for six new elevators, the new party deck that sits on top the stadium roof, and the new Mitsubishi Diamond Vision Video Board.

-The Big Blue 700 Duo Pro used by Miron Construction on this site offers two independent welding arcs up to 400 amps (no interaction between the arcs), and the ability to parallel both independent welding outputs to create 800 amps of welding output for running large electrodes, stud welding and carbon arc gouging (up to 3/8-inch carbons).
+The Big Blue 700 Duo Pro used by Miron Construction on this site offers two independent welding arcs up to 400 amps (no interaction between the arcs).
+It also offers the ability to parallel both independent welding outputs to create 800 amps of welding output for running large electrodes, stud welding and carbon arc gouging (up to 3/8-inch carbons).
 It also offers two independent generator outputs.
 One 5,500-watt-peak/4,000-watt-continuous single-phase generator is fully independent of weld output and offers peak performance even when welding at 700 amps (no interaction between arc and generator).
 The second generator (27,000 watts peak/20,000 watts continuous) provides more robust power for high power needs on site.
 The machine is also compatible with SuitCase-style wire feeders for contractors who may also perform MIG and Flux Cored welding.

 “You don’t notice any of the arc crossing,” says Jake Wirkuty, an ironworker with Miron Construction Co., Inc. “Everything has been running smooth.
 The amps haven’t been fluctuating with the grinders running or both welding at the same time.
 It’s been able to stay steady.”